Machaerus: History

 The fortress Machaerus was originally built by the Hasmonean king, Alexander Jannaeus (104 BC-78 BC) in about the year 90 BC, serving an important strategic position.
 Its high, rocky vantage point was difficult to access, and invasions from the east could be easily spotted from there.
 It was also in line of sight of other Hasmonean (and later Herodian) citadels, so other fortresses could be signaled if trouble appeared on the horizon.
 Nevertheless, it was destroyed by Pompey's general Gabinius in 57 BC, but later rebuilt by Herod the Great in 30 BC to be used as a military base to safeguard his territories east of the Jordan.
+According to the site's excavators, the precision of the architectural design indicates the involvements of highly trained royal architects, who are proposed to have arrived from the Ptolemaic court of Alexandria sometime after the Battle of Actium.

+Beheading of John the Baptist

+Salome with the Head of John the Baptist by Caravaggio, National Gallery, London, c.
+1607–1610.

 Upon the death of Herod the Great, the fortress was passed to his son, Herod Antipas, who ruled from 4 BC until 39 AD.
 It was during this time, at the beginning of the first century of the Common Era, that John the Baptist was imprisoned and beheaded at Machaerus.

+Herod Antipas was married to Phasaelis, the daughter of the Nabataean king Aretas IV.
+In 27 AD, Antipas fell in love with Herodias, the wife of one of his half-brothers and his niece.
+Seeking to marry Herodias, he divorced his Nabataean wife, who fled to her father.

+John the Baptist denounced the relationship between Antipas and Herodias as adulterous, resulting in his arrest and imprisonment at Machaerus.
+According to the Gospel of Matthew, Herodias later sought revenge against John by having her daughter Salome dance before Antipas and his guests during his birthday celebration.
+Pleased by her performance, Antipas swore to grant Salome whatever she requested.
+At her mother's prompting, Salome asked for John's head on a platter.
+Although distressed by the request, Antipas honored his oath and ordered John's execution in prison.

+In 36 AD, Aretas IV's Nabataean forces defeated Antipas' army in a major battle.
+The defeat was seen as Aretas' retaliation against his former son-in-law and was followed by the destruction of Machaerus.